josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 Another potential convergence issue is extremely high correlation between predictors (including dummy variables).
 You should have already addressed this when considering multicollinearity, but if not, it can make convergence challenging.

-If the iteration keeps running (as opposed to ending and complaining about lack of convergence), try passing the option `emiterate(#)` with a few
+If the iteration keeps running (as opposed to ending and complaining about lack of convergence), try passing the option `iterate(#)` with a few
 "large" ("large" is relative to running time) numbers to tell the algorithm to stop after `#` iterations, regardless of convergence.
 (Recall that an iterative solution produces an answer at each iteration, it's just not a consistent answer until you reach convergence.)
 You're looking for two
 things: